UroshUchiha/bentokun.github.io/_posts/2018-06-30-June with EKA2L1.md

 - ### A. IPC
    * IPC (Inter-process communication), is the way two processes communicate with each other.
 A process gives some specific request (call it client), through
-   IPC, that request is transfered to another process for processing (server).
+   IPC, that request is transferred to another process for processing (server).
    * In Symbian, it allows a user to send the function opcode with IPC args (TIpcArgs) through the *SendReceive / Send* functions.
 IPC arguments are either binary, text or integer (handle).
 The function opcode along with args are packed into a message, transfer to the correspond kernel server, which puts it in a waiting queue.
 When a process wants to get a message to dispatch and processing, it calls *Receive*.
 The message is taken from the waiting queue (accepted)